FERHATSUMER/FERHATSUMER/README.md

 🔭 I’m currently working on Clinical Grade AI App

-🌱 I’m currently learning AWS-Azure
+🌱 I’m currently learning React Native

 👨‍💻 All of my projects are available at https://github.com/FERHATSUMER